-- Explanation of the change: A new requirement was added that records demonstrate compliance with applicable regulations, including retention of records requirements. - Guidance on evaluation of criteria: Food Safety Professionals will review records for compliance.
+- Explanation of the change: A new requirement was added: The facility needs to have identified all applicable regulatory requirements regarding its food safety plan. - Guidance on evaluation of criteria: Food Safety Professionals will review records for identified regulatory requirements as applicable.